iAM-AMR/iAM.AMR.DOC/source/data_extraction/form_factor.rst

 Where the factor describes production type (i.e. a comparison between conventional, and organic, ABF, or free-range production), the title should be recorded as "Production Type".

+.. important:: These alternative systems are not the same.
+While all organic is ABF (antibiotic-free), not all ABF is organic.
+'Welfare' and 'humane' production systems are likewise different.

 Antimicrobial bans or changes in industry policy
 ++++++++++++++++++++++++++++++++++++++++++++++++